RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Autocomplete-Stuff/Collecting Autocomplete Input.md

 Collecting Autocomplete Input {#collectingautocompleteinput}
 ============
 - After creating an autocomplete - your bot will begin to receive interactions that are the result of inputs coming from the commands for which you enabled autocomplete - and you listen for these using the `DiscordCoreAPI::EventManager::onAutoCompleteEntry` event.
+- Create a function with returns void and takes an argument of type `DiscordCoreAPI::OnAutoCompleteEntryData`, and use it to filter for and provide responses to various inputs.
+- The user's current text inputs will come in on the `DiscordCoreAPI::InputEventData`'s `DiscordCoreAPI::InteractionData::data` array of options.
+- Use these inputs in order to construct a `DiscordCoreAPI::InputEventResponse` response - and send it off to the Discord servers in order to provide the user with suggestions for autocomplete.

 ```cpp
 // main.cpp - Main entry point.